officelearn/azure-docs.sv-se/articles/hdinsight/r-server/r-server-overview.md

 ---
-title: Introduktion till ML-tjänster på Azure HDInsight
+title: Introduction to ML Services on Azure HDInsight
-description: Lär dig hur du använder ML-tjänster i HDInsight för att skapa program för stor data analys. ms.service: hdinsight
+description: Learn how to use ML Services on HDInsight to create applications for big data analysis. ms.service: hdinsight
 author: hrasheed-msft
 ms.author: hrasheed